Reviewed Date: 10/21/2022

 Debt service funds are to be used when legally required or when resources are being accumulated to pay for principal and interest on long-term debt.
 This is simply a clarification from previous standards.

 Some special revenue funds currently established by governments may not meet the definition of a special revenue fund under GASB 54.
-Tennessee law currently requires that solid waste operations be accounted for in either a special revenue fund or if an operating landfill or incinerator in a proprietary fund.
-Fees charged for solid waste services are not considered restricted and are not committed unless the governing body adopts a resolution committing its use for only solid waste purposes.
-Any existing special revenue fund that does not meet the new definition must be combined into the general fund at the end of the fiscal year for reporting purposes.
-In other words, governments should continue to account for solid waste operations in a separate fund during the year.
+Tennessee law was changed to require solid waste fund to be accounted for in accordance with generally accepted accounting principles (GAAP).
+This requires solid waste funds to be accounted for in a special revenue fund or an enterprise fund, unless required to be accounted for in the general fund as noted above.
+Fees charged for solid waste services are considered restricted and are not to be used for other purposes TCA Section 68-211-835 (g)(1).
 The Comptroller of The Treasury, Division of Local Government Audit issued the following guidance:

-The complete directive from Division of Local Government Audit can be found in the Audit Manual, www.comptroller.tn.gov/la/AuditManual.asp
+The complete directive from Division of Local Government Audit can be found in the Audit Manual, FinalCopyof2021AuditManual.pdf (tn.gov)